OctopusDeploy/docs/docs/deployment-examples/custom-scripts/powershell-core.md

 position: 109
 ---

-In Octopus Version 2019.9.0 we released support for PowerShell Core.
-When executing a PowerShell script in Octopus as a part of a step, you can now specify whether Octopus should use PowerShell or PowerShell Core.
-This feature will allow you to execute your PowerShell scripts on Linux targets with PowerShell Core installed.
-For information on how this affects proxy, [see here](/docs/infrastructure/deployment-targets/proxy-support.md#powershell-core-scripts).
+In Octopus Version `2019.10.0` we released support for PowerShell Core.
+This feature will allow you to execute your PowerShell scripts on Linux Deployment Targets with PowerShell Core installed.
+When executing a PowerShell script as a part of a step, you can now specify whether Octopus should use Windows PowerShell or PowerShell Core during Windows deployments.
+For information on how this affects proxy configuration, [see here](/docs/infrastructure/deployment-targets/proxy-support.md#powershell-core-scripts).

 You can enable the option to select PowerShell Core from the Configure Features button on a step in your deployment.